Lt.-Col. Sir Merrik Raymond Burrell, 7th Bt.

 Last Edited=3 May 2013

-He fought in the Boer War between 1899 and 1901.2 He succeeded to the title of 7th Baronet Raymond, of Valentine House, co.
-Essex [G.B., 1774] on 6 September 1899.2 He gained the rank of Lieutenant in the service of the 1st Royal Dragoons.2 He held the office of High Sheriff of Sussex in 1918.2 He gained the rank of Lieutenant-Colonel and later Inspector of Remounts in 1918.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1919.2 He held the office of Justice of the Peace (J.P.) for West Sussex.2 He was decorated with the award of the Gold Medal of the Royal Agricultural Society (for distinguished services to agriculture).2 He held the office of President of the Royal Agricultural Society in 1936.2
+He fought in the Boer War between 1899 and 1901.2 He succeeded as the 7th Baronet Raymond, of Valentine House, co.
+Essex [G.B., 1774] on 6 September 1899.2 He gained the rank of Lieutenant in the 1st Royal Dragoons.2 He held the office of High Sheriff of Sussex in 1918.2 He gained the rank of Lieutenant-Colonel and later Inspector of Remounts in 1918.2 He was appointed Commander, Order of the British Empire (C.B.E.) in 1919.2 He held the office of Justice of the Peace (J.P.) for West Sussex.2 He was awarded the Gold Medal of the Royal Agricultural Society for distinguished services to agriculture.2 He held the office of President of the Royal Agricultural Society in 1936.2

 Children of Lt.-Col. Sir Merrik Raymond Burrell, 7th Bt. and Wilhelmina Louisa Winans